ejfox/Vulpes-Boilerplate/README.md

 Currently all that is included is a template with the proper libraries included, but I am working to build a better example/wireframe page to build off of.

-I am also considering working on a sister/branch of this project  for interactive templates based on Jmpress.js ( http://shama.github.com/jmpress.js/ )

 The libraries/frameworks currently included are: